khflam/legendretron/README.md

 ```
 python -m experiments.mlr_libsvm --dataset "segment" --seed 123 --flip_labels --eta 0.2
 ```

+Note that the longest run time for a single experiment is running LegendreTron on the aloi dataset which took around 4 hours.

 ## MNIST examples
 Run implementation of LegendreTron on multiclass problem with 10 classes: